SergeyPetrachkov/SergeyPetrachkov/README.md

 I am a software engineer passionate about iOS development and everything related to it.

-- JuiceFit developer since 2016
+- [JuiceFit](https://apps.apple.com/us/app/juicefit/id1130889719) in my spare time developer since 2016
 - [Texture](https://github.com/TextureGroup/Texture) (ex-ASDK) lover and a little bit of a contributor
 - Swifty CI&CD solutions architect
 - [Technical writer](https://medium.com/@petrachkovsergey) at Dev Genius hub on Medium
 - Keen on open source projects
-- Author of SiberianSwift, SiberianVIPER, VIPERTemplates and more at https://github.com/SergeyPetrachkov
+- Author of [SiberianSwift](https://github.com/SergeyPetrachkov/SiberianSwift), [SiberianVIPER](https://github.com/SergeyPetrachkov/SiberianVIPER), VIPERTemplates and more at https://github.com/SergeyPetrachkov

 - 🔭 I’m currently working on SwiftBuildKit at CFT and on [JuiceFit](https://apps.apple.com/us/app/juicefit/id1130889719) in my spare time
 - 🌱 I’m currently learning algorithms to keep sharp and solving some exercises from [leetcode](https://leetcode.com/petrachkovsergey/)